Applicant and Resident Data Protection Statement

 (c) where we are legally required to do so;

-(e) where necessary for our legitimate interests in establishing, exercising or defending our legal rights (including providing information to others for the purposes of fraud prevention) and where permitted by law;
+(e) where necessary for our legitimate interests in establishing, exercising or defending our legal rights (including providing information to others for the purposes of fraud prevention, or to utility companies as mentioned in section 5.1(d) above) and where permitted by law;

 (f) if we have urgent concerns about your physical or mental health or general wellbeing (as mentioned in section 2.4(c) above).
 This may include disclosing relevant information to social care and other specialist agencies; and